Noxde/glyph-redeemer/README.md

    glyph-redeemer/config/cookies.json
    ```

-4. You are now prepared to start the Warframe Glyph Redeemer.

-5. The application will download Chromium to your AppData folder if you are on windows to use with Puppeteer and attempt to log in to your Warframe account.</br>
-   If you are on linux, chromium will be installed on `~/.local/share/glyphRedeemer` or mac `~/Library/Preferences/glyphRedeemer`
+4. Start your browser with the remote debugging port flag

+   On Windows:

+   - Search for your browser on the start menu
+   - Right click it and click on "Open file location", this will open a shortcuts folder
+   - Right click the browser shortcut and click on "Open file location" again
+   - Hold shift and right click on the empty space and click "Open in windows terminal" or "Open PowerShell window here"
+   - On the terminal now enter

+     ```
+       ./browser.exe --remote-debugging-port=9222
+     ```

+     (replace browser with your browser's executable name)

+   On Linux:

+   - Open a terminal and do

+     ```
+     browser --remote-debugging-port=9222
+     ```

+     (browser will depend on your browser executable)

+5. Start glyph redeemer and enter your debugging port (you can use anything other than 9222 if you want when starting your browser)

-6. It will then start redeeming the codes, displaying success or failure for each code.
+6. Glyph redeemer now will connect to your browser and start redeeming the codes, displaying success or failure for each code.

+   > [!IMPORTANT]
+   > You need to leave the browser on the warframe tab to allow the script to work

    ![Glyph Redeemer in Action](Images/glyph-redeemer_demo.gif)

-After trying to redeem all the codes, the application will ask you if you want to remove the downloaded Chromium.
+   > [!NOTE]
+   > **Glyph Redeemer may exit before redeeming all the codes if it encounters multiple captchas to avoid being IP banned. if this happens, try running Glyph Redeemer later.**

 <details>
   <summary>